abrahamlartey/abrahamlartey.github.io/_pages/myimpact.md

 ---
-permalink: /impact/
+permalink: /myimpact/
-title: "Impact Lab"
+title: "Policy Impact"
 ---

 I translate economic research into actionable evidence for governments and international organisations, focusing on energy, climate policy, industrial development, trade, and the transition to a low-carbon economy.